FAQ

 - Referral rewards are tied to referral codes and referral reward/commission records.

-Can a website use a Balchemy bot widget?
+Can a website embed Balchemy chat?

-Where do I manage Studio MCP keys?
+Where do I manage MCP keys?

 Hub